base-org/web/apps/base-docs/tutorials/docs/1_event-gate-nouns.md

 Run the app, and press the button to enable your camera.
 You may have to grant permissions.

-On your phone, display the QR code you use to receive payments and show it to the camera.
+On your phone, open your wallet app, display the QR code you use to receive payments and show it to the camera.
 Your wallet address will be displayed below the video.
-If you have another, try it as well.
+If you have another wallet app, try it as well.

 `Authorized` won't change because you aren't checking for NFT ownership yet.